back row: Corinna Breusing (visiting student from Germany), Amy Burgess, Kirstin Meyer. front row: Mark Oates, Craig Young

 Caitlin Plowman, M.S.
 Student (email@example.com)

-Caitlin Plowman is a M.S. student working on how depth effects the reproduction of Bathymodiolus mussels from deep sea cold seeps.
+Caitlin Plowman is a M.S. student working on how depth affects the reproduction of Bathymodiolan mussels from deep-sea cold seeps.
 Her thesis will look specifically at how the reproductive timing and egg size change with depth.
 Her work includes participation in yearly research expeditions to the Gulf of Mexico or the East Coast, where the DSV Alvin is used to collect various organisms from cold seeps.
-Caitlin completed a B.S. degree in Marine Biology at the University of Oregon and OIMB.
+Caitlin completed a B.S. degree in Marine Biology at the University of Oregon and OIMB in 2014.
 During that time she was able to participate in multiple deep sea research expeditions, as well as conduct research in Ireland, at Europe’s first marine reserve.
 Between graduating and starting her master’s work, Caitlin spent 5 weeks at sea aboard the R/V Falkor studying the Mariana Trench, the deepest part of the world’s oceans.

 Mark Oates, M.S.
 Student